 This course requires students to complete the first draft of a feature-length screenplay (at least ninety pages in length), based on an original idea brought to the first or second class.
 No adaptations or partially completed scripts are allowed.
 Weekly class sessions include reading of script pages and critique by classmates and instructor.
-PQ: TAPS 15500/ CRWR 27102, and consent of instructor based on twelve-page writing sample in screenplay format.
+PQ: TAPS 15500/ CRWR 27102, and consent of instructor based on twelve-page writing sample in screenplay format due in hard copy form to Instructor mailbox located Logan Center, 2nd floor on Friday March 9 at 4pm.
 Limited class size.
 ATTENDANCE AT FIRST CLASS SESSION IS MANDATORY.
-CONSENT ONLY via APPROVAL FORM.

 TAPS 26217/36217, FREN 26217/36217.
 History of the French Theater from the Renaissance to the Enlightenment